noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/overwhelming_evidences.md

 He usually speaks about drug, but I don't even take drug from very long time ago from when I was an adolescent and he doesn't even know, to cover his narcissistic abuse over a man of forty years that have lost all of his work for his mental illness.
 I'm sorry dad, you've to understand that you don't stay well.
 Your brain is sic.

-> I don't even know if you're administrating in a good way our possessions.

 ### External links